bisoftbilgi/sdk-auto-complete/README.md

 First Push

 ## License
-Autocomplete Search Box Component is developped by Bisoft Bilgi Tekolojileri and available freely under the MIT license.
+Autocomplete Search Box Component is developped by BiSoft Bilgi Teknolojileri and available freely under the MIT license.